signalfx/splunk-forwarder/README.md

 **tosfx**:       Send the datapoints to SignalFx in a non streaming manner.
                  Does not work in realtime mode, but has higher throughput.

+Both commands also support arguments `dryrun` and `debug`.
+- `dryrun=t` will result in not sending any metrics to SignalFx, which is useful for testing your potential output in Splunk.
+- `debug=t` will log both your access token and the ingest url.

+These arguments can be appended to the new commands.
+For example, `tosfx debug=t dryrun=t`

 #### Macros

 **gauge(1)**:   Mark the field as type gauge